 Daily preventive care, including proper brushing and flossing, will help stop problems before they develop and are much less painful, expensive, and worrisome than treating conditions that have been allowed to progress.

-Most of us learnt to brush our teeth when we were children and have kept the same technique throughout our lives.
-Unfortunately, many of us learned the wrong way.
-Even if we learned the correct method, it’s easy to become sloppy over the years.
+Most of us learnt to brush our teeth when we were young children and have kept the same techniques throughout our lives.
+Unfortunately, many of us had learned the wrong way.
+Even if we learned the correct method, it’s easy to become sloppy over the years when brushing your teeth.
 Brushing correctly isn’t instinctive.
 Getting the bristles to remove plaque without damaging your gums is a little trickier than you might think; here are a few general pointers about brushing your teeth.

 Brushing after lunch will give you a good mid-day cleaning.
-Remember though, that brushing too often can cause gums to recede over time.
+But, remember that brushing too often can cause your gums to recede over time.

 Brushing too hard can cause gums to recede.
-Plaque attaches to teeth like jam sticking to a wooden spoon.
+Bacteria attaches to teeth like jam sticking to a wooden spoon.
 It can’t be totally removed by rinsing, but just a light brushing will do the trick.
-Once plaque has hardened into calculus (tartar), brushing can’t remove it, so brushing harder won’t help.
+Once plaque has hardened into tartar on your teeth, brushing can’t remove it, so brushing harder won’t help.
 Try holding your toothbrush the same way you hold a pen.
-This encourages a lighter stroke.
+This encourages a lighter stroke when brushing.

-Set a timer if you have to, but don’t skimp on brushing time.
-Longer is fine, but two minutes is the minimum time needed to adequately clean all your teeth.
+Set a timer if you must, but do not skimp on brushing time.
+Longer brushing time is fine, but two minutes is the minimum time needed to adequately clean all your teeth.
 Many people brush for the length of a song on the radio.
 That acts as a good reminder to brush each tooth thoroughly.

 As soon as the bristles begin to splay, the toothbrush loses its ability to clean properly.
 Throw away your old toothbrush after three months or when the bristles flare, whichever comes first.
 If you find your bristles flaring much sooner than three months, you may be brushing too hard.
 Try easing up and using a lighter hand.

 Electric or power-assisted toothbrushes are a fine alternative to manual brushes.
-They are especially useful for people who are less than diligent about proper brushing technique.
-As with manual brushes, choose soft bristles, brush for at least two minutes and don’t press too hard or you’ll damage your gums.
+They are especially useful for people who are less than diligent about proper brushing techniques.
+As with manual brushes, choose softer bristles, brush for at least two minutes and don’t press too hard or you’ll damage your gums.

 Although there is no research to recommend an optimum number of times to floss, most dentists recommend a thorough flossing at least once a day.
 If you tend to get food trapped between teeth, flossing more can often help remove it.